unclenachoduh/spanishlocalestudy/report.md

 ### Similarity

-**High Confidence Similarity: Perfect Matches**
+**High-confidence Similarity: Perfect Matches**

-It is sometimes the case that a pair of parallel translations by different translators are identical, even more so when the domain of the translation is highly-specialized--as is the case with software translation resources.
+It is sometimes the case that a pair of parallel translations by different translators are identical, even more so when the domain of the translation is highly-specialized—as is the case with software translation resources.
 When parallel translations for different target locales are identical, we know for certain that the single translation is acceptable within the conventions of either locale.
 These identical translations are called "perfect matches" in this study, and are used to assess the high-confidence similarity between sibling locales.

-**Lower-confidence Similarity: BLEU Scores**
+**Low-confidence Similarity: BLEU Scores**

 In this study, the Bilinguial Evaluation Understudy (BLEU score) is used as the means of measuring translation similarity when parallel translations are not identical.
 In these cases, we rely on the historic use of the BLEU score as a means of measuring translation acceptability to warrant our use.
 Acceptability is the appropriateness of a translation for the recieving audience.
 In this case, the more a candidate translation resembles a gold standard translation in the target locale (by way of BLEU score), the higher that translation's acceptability.
-The BLEU scores in this study were calculated using NLTK's BLEU module.
+The BLEU scores in this study were calculated using NLTK's BLEU module<sup>[6](#references)</sup>.

 Because the BLEU score is an automated metric, it provides no qualitative evaluation of translation similarity but simply a measure of similarity between the superficial tokens of the translations.
 For these reasons, we make the distinction between the perfect matches "high-confidence" and the BLEU score's "low-confidence" similarity.